 The way a vaporizer is designed plays a huge part in how easy it will be to maintain.
 This is incredibly important to consider, as the easier your vape is to maintain the longer it will last.
 A vaporizer that is full of built up residue and debris will start to experience problems, and may start to smell and taste bad as well.
 Not to mention, the more you have to take the unit apart and put it back together, the faster the parts will wear and need to be replaced.

-Some small portables, like the original Pax or the Vapium Summit, have a closed-off design that makes the air path difficult to access.
+Some small portables, like the PAX models, have a closed-off design that makes the air path difficult to access.
 These units can also have really narrow air paths, which will accumulate residue faster and need to be cleaned more frequently.
 Some other units, like the original DaVinci, have a herb chamber that is difficult to access, which can make it hard to fully remove all debris.

-On the other hand, some other vaporizers like the Arizer Solo, Arizer Air, Mighty and the Vapir Prima, come apart easily so that all components can be cleaned with no issues.
+On the other hand, some other vaporizers like the Arizer Solo, Arizer Air, and the Mighty, come apart easily so that all components can be cleaned with no issues.
 Their herb chambers are also very easy to access.
-Overall, a simple or modular design that pulls apart easily is the key to whether or not a vaporizer will be difficult to clean or maintain down the road.
+Overall, a simple or modular design that pulls apart easily is the key to whether or not a vaporiser will be difficult to clean or maintain down the road.
 Units that have a simple chamber and draw stem will tend to be easier to clean than a unit that doesn’t allow full access to the air path.

 Smaller portables tend to be less reliable, less efficient, and they also have inferior cooling capacity which can result in hot or harsh hits.
 If being able to fit the device in your pocket is not terribly important to you, a larger portable vaporizer will most likely provide a better quality experience.